You are here: > What's Going On? > Virus Hub > Positive Self Isolation

 For those who want to mountaineer at home there is the stair climb challenge set up by NHS Scotland

 Sport England have now launched a brand-new campaign called 'Join the Movement'.
-The aim is to provide tips, guidance and advice on how to stay active whilst staying in, as well as give ideas for activities that can be achieved during the once-a-day outside exercise allowance https://www.sportengland.org/stayinworkout
+The aim is to provide tips, guidance and advice on how to stay active whilst staying in as well as going outside: Sport England Join the Movement

 Brain games